Sonnet 427

 Sonnet 422

-What homage lies in graven granite stone,
+What homage lies in graven granite stone

-Where creeping vines shall cover yet anon,
+Till creeping vines shall cover it anon,

-Obscuring barren peace with verdant strife?
+Obscuring hallowed shrine in verdant strife?

 Despite proud yearnings, every being must